Vineet7805/JSchemaTool/README.md

 2. Definitions.
 3. $ref

-For now only binary is exposed bu soon code will be availabe as well.
+For now only binary is exposed but soon code will be availabe as well.
 I hope this helps someone.
 Please don't hasitate to raise any issues.